 Guess what?
 We all are!
 Moral of the story?
 Please don’t chance it.
 Make sure that you card is done by a certified translator, a legit company or a native speaker.
 As well, you should always use your cards, no matter if you are dining in Rome or Little Italy.

 We also invented our line of luggage tags.
 These tags can be added to any child’s back pack.
 They help bring awareness to your child’s allergy when they are out of your site.
 For instance, when they are off at camp, sleep overs, or field trips, these cards alert others of their dietary restrictions.
 Recently, we have been welcomed into the Autistic world, specifically for the non-verbals.
 Our luggage tags have helped communicate their dietary restrictions when the autistic person could not.

 Have you had such an experience with your chef cards?
 If so, please share with us.

 Enjoyed the read?
-There is more travel adventure and food allergy adventures can be found here.
+There is more travel adventures and food allergy adventures that can be found here.

 Author: Tarah Jakubiak

 After working for 20 years in the corporate world, Tarah Jakubiak founded Allergic Traveler.
 Jakubiak, president of Allergic Traveler has traveled the world since the age of two.
 She has been to 25 countries and 34 states.
 Jakubiak has been to all inclusives, gone on cruises, gone camping; backpacking through Europe, gone to the big cities, and little hidden gems.
 She has multiple food allergies but it does not stop her from seeing the world.
 Jakubiak is allergic to eggs, nuts, mushroom, soy, garlic, corn, sesame, potatoes, celery, shellfish, chicken, pork, peanuts, and many fruits.
 She is originally from Montreal, Quebec and now lives in Greensboro, NC with her husband.